Breakfast in London, dinner in Barcelona

 Step 1, get your ticket endorsed by staff on the delayed train or at the interchange station.

-Tip: If crossing Paris by metro, buy a metro ticket in the Eurostar cafe-bar car to save vital minutes, you might still make your connection.
+Tip: If crossing Paris by metro, buy a metro ticket on your phone to save vital minutes, you might still make your connection.

 Alternatively, if you arrive at the interchange station and find you have missed your connection, ask station staff to stamp or endorse your ticket.
 Look for the information desk as this can be quicker than queuing at the ticket office.
 If you miss a connection in Brussels, go to the SNCB international ticket office, do not ask Eurostar staff, see the advice here.